Provisional Irish Republican Army arms importation: United States

 In 1980, De Meo was arrested and convicted of smuggling arms to the IRA.
 He was sentenced to ten years in prison.
-However, in a secret meeting at a hotel on Manhattan's East Side in August, FBI agents agreed to a deal with De Meo's lawyer that his sentence would be reduced to five years if he can surrender the IRA's primary gunrunner.
+However, in a secret meeting at a hotel on Manhattan's East Side in August, FBI agents agreed to a deal with De Meo's lawyer that his sentence would be reduced to five years if he surrendered the IRA's primary gunrunner.
 At that time, the FBI had no idea who was the prime leader of the IRA arms support network in America.
 In 1981, Meo notified the FBI Joint Terrorism Task Force about Harrison's attempt to smuggle a large cache of arms into Ireland from his home in New York.
-Subsequently, in June, Harrison and four other Irish gunrunners (Thomas Falvey from County Kerry, Michael Flannery from County Tipperary, Pat Mullin from County Galway, and Danny Gormley from County Leitrim) were arrested by the FBI as part of a sting operation but acquitted at their trial in 1982.
+Subsequently, in June, Harrison, Michael Flannery and three other Irish gunrunners were arrested by the FBI as part of a sting operation, but acquitted at their trial in 1982.
 The men were charged with attempting to smuggle a consignment of arms to Ireland which included a flamethrower and a 20mm anti-tank rifle.
-Their acquittal was widely attributed to the unconventional efforts of Harrison's personal attorney, Frank Durkan; the men did not deny their activities but claimed that they believed the operation had been sanctioned by the Central Intelligence Agency.
+Their acquittal was widely attributed to the unconventional efforts of Harrison's personal attorney, Frank Durkan; the men did not deny their activities, but claimed that they believed the operation had been sanctioned by the Central Intelligence Agency.

 Despite the men's acquittal, the arrest of Harrison halted nearly all of the guns being smuggled out of the country.
 Holland wrote that "there can be no doubt that with the arrest of Harrison, his gunrunning career ended and the IRA's most vital source of weapons was blocked", which was already in decline in the late 1970s; by 1980, the IRA was already importing a large number of weapons from mainland Europe and the Middle East.
 Irish journalist Ed Moloney in his book A Secret History of the IRA noted that:

 After the destruction of the Harrison network, arms supplies to the IRA from the United States were infrequent and erratic.
 "There was very little stuff coming in," recalled one veteran.
 All too often weapons, sometime purchased over the counter in gun shops, would make their way to Ireland in twos and threes, only to be intercepted or captured by the authorities, who would then be able to trace them back and arrest and charge the sympathizers responsible.
 The IRA was never again able to construct a network in the United States as productive as Harrison's.